 If you do have a newborn or a baby less than a year old at home, please don't try to do this at first or give yourself a hard time if it doesn't work - those first few months with them you will be in transitional stages all the time.
-I do not suggest that now is the time to start this kind of a routine, until they are consistently sleeping through the night, which may take a few months.
+I do not suggest that now is the time to start this kind of a routine, until you have learned the ebbs and flows of their routine to determine what will work best for you in this new season.
 Give yourself grace, mama.

 Step Two: Do something you love FIRST during that time.